Learn About Yourself

 CareerOneStop is the primary career, training, and job search website offered by the U.S. Department of Labor.
 The website serves job seekers, businesses, students, and career advisors with a variety of free online tools, information and resources.
 Use the video library to explore business careers and learn about work settings, tasks, and required education and training and more.

 Our M120 Professional Development and Career Planning course is designed to give students the tools necessary to help launch their careers.
 This one-credit hour course geared towards sophomores and juniors will walk you through essential employment strategies and teach you the competencies needed to conduct a successful 21st-century job search.
 Through employer presentations and instructor-led lectures, you will have the opportunity to engage in a variety of professional development topics and activities.
 Here’s how M120 is positively impacting Poole students.

 Mastering the job and internship search process can be complicated and overwhelming but can lead to great satisfaction when you land that perfect career opportunity.
 Use these resources to become a savvy job seeker.

 The virtual career center provides detailed information to support all of your career development needs from start to finish.
 Browse videos, infographics, articles and more.
 Topics range from career exploration to mastering the interview to negotiating a salary.
 Access the Virtual Career Center in the projects tab from your Wolfware account.

 Career Resources Guide

-Given to each Poole student upon arrival, the Career Resources Guide is a comprehensive resource packed with easy to read information on career preparation topics such as writing resumes and cover letters, interviewing, networking, interview preparation, making the most of a career fair, dining etiquette, and more.
+The Career Resources Guide is a comprehensive resource packed with easy to read information on career preparation topics such as writing resumes and cover letters, interviewing, networking, interview preparation, making the most of a career fair, dining etiquette, and more.
 We call it our career prep playbook.
 Stop by the Office of Undergraduate Programs to get your paper copy.